 - attach a copy of any supporting relevant documentation such as a receipt or invoice.

-Below is an example of a possible finished letter using the complaint letter template.
+Below is an example of a complaint letter:

 I am unhappy with the quality of a television cabinet I bought at 5 Street on 15 December and I am writing to seek a replacement.

 The cabinet doors do not open and shut properly and the stain on the cabinet is uneven, with one half darker than the other.
 The cabinet was delivered on 30 December and I noticed this problem as soon as I unpacked it from the box.